Suba language: Morphology/syntax

 Its extensive noun classification system uses prefixing to mark gender and number, in turn determining whether the noun is singular or plural.

 An important characteristic of Suban word structure is its ability to change number and meanings of words through minor changes to their words' prefixes.
 The prefix of a noun denotes the noun class and number to a noun, making a noun without a prefix meaningless.
 Most Bantu noun classification systems contain 22 noun classes, accommodating singular and plural forms as two separate noun classes.
 Instead, Suba contains ten noun classes by combining singular and plural forms into the same noun classes.
 Similarities in nominal and pronominal prefixes determine what noun belongs to what noun class.
-By establishing a smaller noun class, the Suba language can use a less extensive prefixing system to change the meaning and plurality of words.
-In addition, the meaning of the root noun can fluctuate depending on the prefix used, specifically seen in pronouns.
+By establishing a smaller noun class, the Suba language can use a less extensive prefixing system to change the meaning and plurality of words. additionally, the meaning of the root noun can fluctuate depending on the prefix used, specifically seen in pronouns.
 The usual word order for the Suba language is SVO, similar to English and other Bantu languages.
 Adjectives and number roots must agree in noun class and number with the nouns they act on.